Romans 12:12

 political campaign should be a time when a candidate presents a positive

-to attacking and speaking against their opponent.
-A politician might say, ‘That
+resort to attacking and speaking against their opponent.
+A politician might

-is the only way to win the election.’
-Well, maybe God does not want you to win
+say, ‘That is the only way to win the election.’
+Well, maybe God does not want

-the election.
-Maybe He wants you to be an example of how an election should be
+you to win the election.
+Maybe He wants you to be an example of how an election

-run, win or lose.
-It’s more important to do what is right than it is to win.
-If
+should be run, win or lose.
+It is more important to do what is right than it is

-you do what is wrong, you have lost.
-The real contest is to see how you will
+to win.
+If you do what is wrong, you have lost.
+The real contest is to see how

 with them that do rejoice, and weep with them that weep."
 We should